Black girl thinks as White arms hold up words manager, IT, doctor, lawyer

 Related: 5 Common Myths About Financial Aid Offers

 There’s no one path for everyone to take in life—so college may not be right for you right now (or at all), and if it is, you don’t have to be a businessperson life all your friends or pick a major just because you think it will impress people.
 Any career path you choose should be because it’s something you love and are passionate about, because why bother forcing yourself into a job where you’ll be miserable?
-Use this advice to help you figure out what your passionate about and get on the right path to achieve that goal.
+Use this advice to help you figure out what you're passionate about and get on the right path to achieve that goal.

 Like what you’re reading?